DanielCiccC/DanielCiccC.github.io/INFS1200/notes/module0.md

 # Module 0 - Introduction

 ## What is a database?
 A database is a collection of related data or known facts that:

-- represents some aspect of the real world, sometimes called the mini-world or the **universe of discourse (UoD)**.
+- Represents some aspect of the real world, sometimes called the mini-world or the **universe of discourse (UoD)**.
-- is a **logically coherent** collection of data with some **inherent meaning**.
+- Is a **logically coherent** collection of data with some **inherent meaning**.
-- is designed, built, and populated with data for a specific purpose for an intended group of users and some preconceived applications.
+- Is designed, built, and populated with data for a specific purpose for an intended group of users and some preconceived applications.

 <!-- ### What is a Database Management System (DBMS)?
 A software system that facilitates the processes of: